nikola3794/composite-tasking/README.md

 ![Rnd_rule_predictions](https://github.com/nikola3794/composite-tasking/blob/main/images/random_rule_pred.png)

 # Contact
-Please feel free to rech out if there are any questions, suggestion or issues with the code.
+Please feel free to reach out if there are any questions, suggestion or issues with the code.
 My e-mail is nipopovic@vision.ee.ethz.ch.

 # Citation
 If you use this code, please consider citing the following paper: